 There is limited parking on the Primary campus.
 If at all possible please come by foot, bicycle or public transit.
-Considering that Early Years students are the youngest learners at ISR, the parking lot will be reserved for these families only during drop off and pick up.
+Considering that Early Years students are the youngest learners at ISR, we reserve the parking lot for them.
 Please remember to use the small gate when entering the campus, not the car gate and to be mindful of the parking lot dangers at all times.

-School Calendar
+School calendar

 ISR school year starts around the third week of August, ends in mid-June and has 180 student contact days per year.
-Term, holiday and event dates can be found on the school website calendar at: https://isriga.lv/events/
+Term, holiday and event dates can be found on the school website calendar here.

-Faculty and Student Body
+Faculty and student body

 ISR recruits the best teachers from within Latvia and around the world who are fully certified in their home countries.
-As of the start of the 2022 - 2023 academic year, school-wide enrolment was approximately 280 students and 50 faculty members, representing more than 45 nationalities.
+As of the start of the 2023 - 2024 academic year, school-wide enrolment was approximately 300 students and 47 faculty members, representing more than 45 nationalities.